firedrakeproject/firedrake/demos/camassa-holm/camassaholm.py.rst

   from firedrake import *

-To visualise the output, we also need to import matplotlib.python to display the visual output ::
+To visualise the output, we also need to import matplotlib.pyplot to display the visual output ::

+  try:
     import matplotlib.pyplot as plt
+  except:
+    warning("Matplotlib not imported")

 The following code is currently required to ensure reevaluation of the energy for output. ::